StewBC/retromate/README.md

 VICE_HOME       - x64sc x64 & c1541
 APPLEWIN_HOME   - applewin AppleWin.exe
 CP2_HOME        - cp2
-ATARI800_HOME   - atari800
+ATARI_HOME      - Altirra
 DIR2ATR_HOME    - dir2atr
 ```

-I develop using Linux through WSL or Windows directly.
+I mostly develop using Linux through WSL or Windows directly.
 Note that if you are using WSL, you can launch windows executables using the full name, including the .exe extension.
-That way, it is, for example, possible to use AppleWin.exe, on Windows, to run the application developed on WSL.
+That way, it is, for example, possible to use AppleWin.exe, under Windows, to run the application developed on WSL.
 CP2 is CiderPress-II (cp2 is the command line tool for Apple 2 disk images) and is available here: https://ciderpress2.com/
-dir2atr (Atari disk images tool) is available here: https://www.horus.com/~hias/atari/  (Windows exe in zip - `Atari Tools for Win32 (Windows)`; Otherwise source in `atariso-<date>.tar.gz`)
+dir2atr (Atari disk images tool) is available here: https://www.horus.com/~hias/atari/  (Windows exe in zip - `Atari Tools for Win32 (Windows)`; Otherwise source in `atariso-<date>.tar.gz` - If `make` in atariso* folder doesn't work to build dir2atr, try `make dir2atr` in the `tools` sub-folder.)
 c1541 (C64 disk images tool) is part of the Vice Emulator distribution.